ocapn/ocapn/draft-specifications/CapTP Specification.md

 session.
 This ability to include remote references to objects is a crucial part of CapTP as it enables objects to use any references they hold in any context.

-The third party handoffs specified here ensures this can be done in a secure fashion, even if the messages are viewed by a malicious actor.
+The third party handoffs specified here ensure this can be done in a secure fashion, even if the messages are viewed by a malicious actor.

 Third party handoffs define three roles: